deadlyjack/cordova-plugin-sdcard/readme.md

-# Write/modify on external storage
+# Write/modify content on external storage

 Using this plugin, cordova apps can check for external storages and write/modify files.